TZstatsADS/Spring2021-Project3-group8/README.md

 Ruize Yu built the SVM advanced model, attended all team meetings and participated in team discussions.
 Ruize is the presenter for our group.

-Yiwen Fang investigated/wrote codes of GBM, XGBoost, DNN models in .Rmd, wrote PCA functions, helped with code review/debug for SVM model/cross-validation functions.
+Yiwen Fang investigated/wrote codes of GBM and DNN models as baseline and advanced model respectively in .Rmd.
+He used cross validations to tune the model parameters of GBM and DNN.
+He wrote PCA functions, explored XGBoost model, helped with code review/debug for SVM model/cross-validation functions.
 Also, read/summarized past work/online materials to provide clues to find potential candidates from tens of models, explained/shared machine learning concepts with teammates during meetings.

 All team members contributed to the models and results discussions.
 All team members approve of this contribution statement.